XHGML-FM

 XHGML-FM is a radio station on 92.1 FM in Guamúchil, Sinaloa, Mexico.
-It is owned by Grupo Chávez Radio and carries its La Maxi grupera format.
+It is owned by Grupo Chávez Radio and carries a Regional Mexican format known as La Maxi.

 History

 XHGML-FM received its concession on October 15, 1990.
-It was owned by Rutilio Blancarte Díaz and sold to Grupo Chávez in 2006.
+It was owned by Rutilio Blancarte Díaz and the name of the station was "La Primerísima de Guamúchil".
+In 2006, the station was sold to Grupo Chávez Radio and made a change to grupera as MaxiRadio.
+The station joined the Los 40 Principales franchise in early 2012, but in mid-2014, the station was changed to Ke Buena.

-In 2021, Grupo Chávez Radio leased XHREV-FM in Los Mochis and XHGML to Roque Mascareño Chávez—grandson of the founder of Chávez Radio—for his Vibra Radio venture, which had also purchased XHVQ-FM in Culiacán and XHMAT-FM in Mazatlán.
+In June 2021 when Grupo Chávez leased XHREV-FM in Los Mochis and XHGML to Roque Mascareño Chávez—grandson of the founder of Chávez Radio—for his Vibra Radio venture, which had also purchased XHVQ-FM in Culiacán and XHMAT-FM in Mazatlán.

 On September 24, 2022, after Vibra Radio won a new station (XHCCCI-FM 95.1) in the IFT-8 radio station auction, XHGML changed to the La Maxi format, based on XHMAX-FM 102.5 in Los Mochis.